 Building the Memorial

 The Jewish cemetery was not maintained and fell into complete disrepair over the decades.
 There are no records of who, or even how many, were buried there.
-In the late 1970s, Judge C. Lawrence Huerta visited the cemetery when Tombstone author Al Turner showed the site to him and his Jewish visitors from Maryland, Israel Rubin, and his family.
+Around 1982, Judge C. Lawrence Huerta visited the cemetery when Tombstone author Al Turner showed the site to him and his Jewish visitors from Maryland, Israel Rubin, and his family.
 At that time, it was defined only by a crumbling adobe brick wall, now only about four feet high.
-The approximately 2500-square foot (50 feet by 50 feet) burial ground was generally unnoticed for more than 100 years.
+(A retired Boothill operator named Howard Lindsey had rebuilt the wall in the late 1930s, but the site had been otherwise forgotten.)
+The approximately 2,500-square foot (50 feet by 50 feet) burial ground was generally unnoticed for more than 100 years.
+Its existence was independently confirmed in 1938 when longtime Tombstone resident Ethel Macia noted in a statewide radio address that Boothill had once contained both Chinese and Jewish sections.

-Huerta, a full-blooded Yaqui Indian from Tucson, was spiritually affected when Israel Rubin recited the traditional Kaddish prayer at the abandoned site.
+Huerta, a full-blooded Yaqui Indian from Tucson who had served as a judge, community college chancellor, and member of the Arizona State Industrial Commission, was spiritually affected when Israel Rubin recited the traditional Kaddish prayer at the abandoned site.
 He decided to restore the now-desolate graveyard in memory of the forgotten departed who lay there.
-"I'm an American Indian who spent many years in Washington, D.C., working on behalf of my people," he says.
-"There the Rubin family made me a part of them.
+“I’m an American Indian who spent many years in Washington, D.C., working on behalf of my people,” he says.
+“There the Rubin family made me a part of them.
 The state of the Jewish cemetery at Boothill moved me deeply.
 A burial place is sacred to my people, and I wanted this place to be treated with the respect it once had.
-In honoring my Jewish brothers, I feel I am also honoring the lost and forgotten bones of my own people who lay where they fell when the west was being settled."
+In honoring my Jewish brothers, I feel I am also honoring the lost and forgotten bones of my own people who lay where they fell when the west was being settled.”

-In March 1983, the Tombstone City Council approved Huerta's restoration efforts.
-The Jewish Friendship Club of Green Valley, Arizona, got involved.
-They cleaned the site, built a wrought iron fence to protect the remaining wall, and erected a simple monument to commemorate the Jewish pioneers who settled this land.
+In March 1983, the Tombstone City Council approved Huerta's restoration efforts, and a non-profit Arizona corporation was formed to carry out the work.
+David Sirota, head of the Jewish Friendship Club of Green Valley, Arizona, served as Huerta's primary partner.
+The group cleaned the site, built a wrought-iron fence to protect the remaining adobe wall, and cleared a marked path from the main Boothill area above.
+The site was rededicated in October 1983.

 The Monument

 The monument stands on a platform faced with rock from nearby silver mines.
 It bears on its east and west sides the Star of David.
-On the south side is a HoHoKam Indian sun symbol -- the word meaning "those who vanished" in the Papago Indian language.
-Inside the monument are donated items: soil from Israel, a yarmulke, a menorah, a Kaddish cup, prayer and hymn books, and a Yaqui bowl containing several unspecified native American religious artifacts.
-It was hoped that those who lie there could "dwell in the house of the Lord forever."
-The specially designed "menorah" flames atop the monument spell "Shalom," Peace, symbolizing the hope that all who share Mother Earth can dwell together in harmony.
-Appropriate ceremonies marked the monument's dedication in February 1984, and today Temple Kol Hamidbar, the only Jewish Temple in Cochise County, has an annual memorial service at the Boothill Jewish Cemetery.
+On the south side is a Hohokam Indian sun symbol, the word meaning “those who vanished” in the Papago Indian language.
+Inside the monument, a sealed receptacle holds an Israeli bowl filled with soil from Jerusalem, so that those who lie there can “dwell in the house of the Lord forever,” along with a yarmulke, a menorah, a Kaddish cup, and prayer and hymn books.
+Huerta also donated a Yaqui bowl containing items he said symbolize the harmony between Jewish pioneers and the Native peoples of the region.
+The specially designed “menorah” flames atop the monument spell “Shalom” (Peace), symbolizing the hope that all who share Mother Earth can dwell together in harmony.

 Location